Personal wins…and losses

 But, what about the personal goals you haven’t yet reached?
 Sometimes, even small goals can prove quite elusive.
 Larger targets seemingly impossible to reach!
 Just what is it that leads you to succeed or fail?

 Motivational psychologist, Dr Heidi Grant Halvorson, points out that most people (even those who are very successful!) are not too good at understanding what contributes success and failure.
 She reminds us also of all the research showing that successful people reach their goals because of what they do.
 This seems much more important than who you are – which plays a smaller part.

 So what is it that successful people do differently?
 Firstly, they get specific.
 Secondly, they seize the moment to act on goals.
 They also know exactly how far they still have to go.
 Successful people are realistic optimists.
 They focus on getting better, rather than getting good.
 They have ‘grit’.
 They build their ‘willpower’ muscle.
 Successful people also don’t tempt fate and they focus on what they will do, rather than on what they won’t do.

 So, how did you do on that list?
-In a nutshell, successful people know pretty much exactly what they're working towards in the moment.
-They also limit the number of goals they're trying to focus on at any one time.
-Then, they devote energy to completing the tasks, and stick with it even when the going gets tough.
+In a nutshell, successful people know pretty much exactly what they’re working towards in the moment.
+They also limit the number of goals they’re trying to focus on at any one time.
+Then, they devote energy to completing the tasks, and keep taking action, even when the going gets tough.